 Do you have to be an employee to make a workplace injury claim? – View Our Guide

-Injured at work, my rights?
-If you are not a full-time employee, you may be wondering whether or not you could claim for compensation.
+By Fern Mitchell.
+Last Updated 1st April 2021.
+Welcome to our guide, which looks at the questions, “do you have to be an employee to make a workplace injury claim?” and “injured at work, what are my rights?”.
+If you are not a full-time employee, you may be wondering whether or not you could claim compensation.
 You may have even used an accident at work compensation calculator online and want to know if we can get you that amount.
-Read on to discover more.
+Read on to discover more, or call us on 0800 073 8804.

 Select A Section